AlexPoltak/vrs_cvicenie_3/README.md

 ##  This library is used for reading and manipulating with Velodyne lidar data.
   Most of the methods are inherited from baselidarreader class and implemented here.

   You can call all this inherited method on object of this class.
-[Inherited methods](baselidarreader)
+Inherited methods <a name="chapter-1"></a>

   This is implemented for models VLP-16, Hi-Res and Ultra.